 What Does the New Year Have In Store?

 Each year seems to move at a faster pace, especially when October 1 signals the official opening day of the holiday season.
-While commerce may capitalize on the looser hold that consumers have on their wallets, digital marketers look to the horizon to see what advances in technology are influencing the marketplace.
-To help you get a head start for 2017, here are some digital marketing trends (some familiar, some new) to be aware of in the New Year.
+While commerce may capitalize on the looser hold that consumers have on their wallets,

 “Marketing without technology is quickly being left behind by more sophisticated approaches based on real-time big data, which, when properly analyzed, leads to insights, actions, and a sizable impact on the company’s bottom line,” explains Bill Carmody, founder and CEO of Trepoint.
 “Conversely, an IT organization that is not connected to the marketing function is essentially blind to a large majority of the information assets being cultivated and managed by marketing information systems.”